1956 European Baseball Championship

 The 1956 European Baseball Championship was held in Rome, Italy and was won by the Netherlands, in its tournament debut.
 Belgium finished as runner-up.
-The games were played at the Motovelodromo Appio, former home stadium of AS Roma.
+The games were played at the Motovelodromo Appio, the former home stadium of AS Roma.

-As winner of the tournament, the Netherlands qualified for the 1956 Global World Series, held in Milwaukee in the United States.
+By winning tournament, the Netherlands qualified for the 1956 Global World Series, held in Milwaukee in the United States.

 Tournament summary

-The Netherlands, which debuted in the tournament and won its first gold medal, won most of its games by a thin margin; the only blowout was its victory against Italy, the continent's baseball powerhouse.
-Dutch ace Han Urbanus squared off against Italy's Giulio Glorioso; Urbanus would later call the 1956 Netherlands-Italy game one of the best moments of his career.
+The Netherlands, in its first championship, won all its games, though most were close contests.
+The only blowout was its victory against Italy, previously the continent's baseball powerhouse.
+Dutch ace Han Urbanus squared off against Italy's Giulio Glorioso; Urbanus would later call the 1956 Netherlands–Italy game one of the best moments of his career.
+Urbanus and Jan Smidt each won two games for the Dutch, with Smidt striking out 13 batters against West Germany and 16 against Belgium.
+Smidt was named the pitcher of the tournament, though the Dutch manager had scheduled Smidt to face weaker opponents.

-France, which had debuted in the tournament the previous year, did not participate, reportedly since many of its players were drafted to fight in the ongoing Algerian War.
+France, which debuted in the 1955 tournament, did not participate, reportedly since many of its players were drafted to fight in the ongoing Algerian War.

+Pope Pius XII visited tournament participants on July 15, though Dutch and West German players missed the audience since they were playing a tournament game.